openxpki/openxpki/doc/reference/configuration/workflows/scep.rst

         # You can define weather to have only the certificate itself (endentity),
         # the chain without the root (chain)  or the chain including the root
         # (fullchain).
+        # Note: The response is cached internally in the datapool so changes
+        # will not show up immediately - to list the cached items use
+        # openxpkicli list_data_pool_entries  --arg namespace=scep.cache.getca
+        # You can delete by setting the empty string as value with
+        # set_data_pool_entry (value="" force=1)
         getca:
             ra:     fullchain
             issuer: fullchain

     profile:
       cert_profile: tls_server